altimmons/LangNotes/WindowsAdmin.md

         more must be enclosed in quotation marks.
 For example, NET START "COMPUTER BROWSER" starts the computer browser service.

+### netstat

+Displays protocol statistics and current TCP/IP network connections.

+    NETSTAT [-a] [-b] [-e] [-f] [-n] [-o] [-p proto] [-r] [-s] [-t] [-x] [-y] [interval]

+      -a            Displays all connections and listening ports.
+      -b            Displays the executable involved in creating each connection or listening port.
+In some cases well-known executables host multiple independent components, and in these cases the sequence of components involved in creating the connection or listening port is displayed.
+In this case the executable name is in [] at the bottom, on top is the component it called, and so forth until TCP/IP was reached.
+Note that this option can be time-consuming and will fail unless you have sufficient permissions.
+      -e            Displays Ethernet statistics.
+This may be combined with the -s option.
+      -f            Displays Fully Qualified Domain Names (FQDN) for foreign addresses.
+      -n            Displays addresses and port numbers in numerical form.
+      -o            Displays the owning process ID associated with each connection.
+      -p proto      Shows connections for the protocol specified by proto; proto may be any of: TCP, UDP, TCPv6, or UDPv6.
+If used with the -s option to display per-protocol statistics, proto may be any of:
+                    IP, IPv6, ICMP, ICMPv6, TCP, TCPv6, UDP, or UDPv6.
+      -q            Displays all connections, listening ports, and bound nonlistening TCP ports.
+Bound nonlistening ports may or may not be associated with an active connection.
+      -r            Displays the routing table.
+      -s            Displays per-protocol statistics.
+By default, statistics are shown for IP, IPv6, ICMP, ICMPv6, TCP, TCPv6, UDP, and UDPv6;
+                    the -p option may be used to specify a subset of the default.
+      -t            Displays the current connection offload state.
+      -x            Displays NetworkDirect connections, listeners, and shared endpoints.
+      -y            Displays the TCP connection template for all connections.
+                    Cannot be combined with the other options. interval      Redisplays selected statistics, pausing interval seconds between each display.
+Press CTRL+C to stop redisplaying statistics.
+If omitted, netstat will print the current configuration information once.

+#### Useful Commands

+- `n` - Display the IP numbers [Number]
+- `a` - Display all connections [All]
+- `q` display all conn. including bound non-listening ports
+- `b` - Displays the application involved.
+- `o` - Display the owning process
+- `r` - routing table
+- `s` - organize by protocol
+- `p` <Protocol> - like s but filters by protocol

+`interval` display a live connection updating it.

+    netstat -nao

+    netstat -na | findstr <port>

+findstr is like grep.

 ### Where